Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

-\paragraph{Benchmarks \& Evaluation} Effectively assessing multi-turn RL algorithms requires specialized benchmarks that capture long-term interaction and credit assignment.
-LMRL-Gym \citep{abdulhai2023lmrl} introduces a suite of interactive language tasks—ranging from open-ended dialogues to text-based games—to measure critical skills such as intentionality, information-gathering, and strategic planning over extended interactions.
-By providing both offline and online RL evaluation frameworks, LMRL-Gym enables systematic benchmarking of multi-turn RL improvements.
-Similarly, SWEET-RL \citep{zhou2025sweet} introduces ColBench, a set of collaborative human-AI tasks emphasizing multi-turn dialogue and reasoning, where traditional RL struggles due to delayed, sparse feedback.
-SWEET-RL addresses this by training a turn-wise advantage critic using additional training-time signals, significantly improving performance on collaborative tasks such as coding and UI design conversations.
-Together, LMRL-Gym and SWEET-RL highlight the importance of tailored benchmarks and evaluation methods to reliably advance LLMs' multi-turn conversational abilities.
+\subparagraph{Benchmarks \& Evaluation} Effectively evaluating multi-turn RL algorithms requires specialized benchmarks that capture long-horizon interaction and credit assignment.
+LMRL-Gym \citep{abdulhai2023lmrl} provides a suite of interactive language tasks---spanning open-ended dialogues to text-based games---designed to measure intentionality, information-gathering, and strategic planning over extended interactions, supporting both offline and online RL evaluation.
+Similarly, SWEET-RL \citep{zhou2025sweet} introduces ColBench, a set of collaborative human-AI tasks emphasizing multi-turn dialogue and reasoning, where sparse delayed feedback makes traditional RL unreliable.
+SWEET-RL addresses this by training a turn-wise advantage critic with additional training-time signals, yielding significant gains on collaborative tasks such as coding and UI design.
+Together, LMRL-Gym and SWEET-RL underscore the importance of tailored benchmarks and evaluation protocols for reliably advancing multi-turn conversational abilities.

+Recent RL work also pushes toward finer turn-level control over proactive and safety-critical dialogue behavior. \citet{wang2026itpo} introduce Implicit Turn-Wise Policy Optimization, which explicitly optimizes proactive user--LLM interaction at the turn level rather than only rewarding final trajectories.
+In parallel, MTSA \citep{guo2025mtsa} aligns models against multi-turn jailbreak risks through multi-round red-teaming and safety-oriented preference optimization.
+These newer methods reflect an important shift in multi-turn RL: rather than only rewarding end-task success, they increasingly optimize when the model should ask, refuse, or adapt during the conversation.